Self-Led Visits & Tours

-We welcome visits from students interested in aspects of the Gerald Coke Handel Collection including eighteenth-century music, music ephemera, bookbinding and conservation, music bibliography, sources and resources.
-Workshops and seminars using original source materials, tailored to meet the requirements of your course, can be offered.
-For further details and to discuss your requirements please contact Katharine Hogg, Gerald Coke Handel Librarian, on +44 (0)20 7841 3606 or email firstname.lastname@example.org
+We welcome visits from students interested in aspects of our Gerald Coke Handel Collection including eighteenth-century music, music ephemera, bookbinding and conservation.
+Workshops and seminars use original source materials and can be tailored to meet the requirements of your course.
+To find out more, email firstname.lastname@example.org

 We work with partners in Higher Education on research, exhibitions and teaching.

 The Museum has hosted three Collaborative Doctoral Award studentships working with universities.

 Narratives of Fall: The Archive & Art of the Nineteenth Century Foundling Hospital

 Lily Westcott has been appointed to undertake a three-year Collaborative Doctoral Award beginning 1 October 2023, in partnership with Birkbeck, University of London.
 The PhD research will examine the work of the Foundling Hospital in the mid-Victorian period (c.1830-1870) as part of a broader examination of the representation of female sexuality and its regulation in the period.

 Forgotten Foundlings: Black Lives & the Eighteenth-Century Foundling Hospital

 Hannah Dennett held this studentship in the Global History Department at University of Warwick, supported through the Midlands4Cities Arts and Humanities Doctoral Training Partnership.